Cinula/rock-paper-scissors-lizard-spock-game/README.md

-# rock-paper-scissors-lizard-spock-game
-# Rock, paper, scissors, game Project
+# Rock, paper, scissors, lizard, Spock game Project

 Hello and welcome, in this project you can see basic information about the rock, scissors, paper, lizard, and Spock game.

-# user story
+# User story

 * As a visiting user, I would like to:
     * Play the rock, scissors, paper, lizard, Spock game.